3rn3st0707/armonia-expuesta/docs/armonia/arm2.md

 &nbsp;           E      E7     A   <a class="rojo">Am</a>
 &nbsp;But it's just so hard to do
-&nbsp; E             <a class="rojo">Am</a>                E &nbsp;Every time you do that thing you do
+&nbsp; E             <a class="rojo">Am</a>                E &nbsp;Every time you do That Thing You Do

 &nbsp;E      A           B       E
 &nbsp;I know all the games you play